retaildevcrews/helium-csharp/README.md

 ## Setup

+### Cloud Spaces

+- The easiest way to experiment with helium is using [CloudSpaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/)
+  - Fork this repo
+  - Create a new CloudSpace pointing to the forked repo
+  - Use the built-in bash shell

+### Local Setup

+- Fork this repo
-- Fork this repo and clone to your local machine
+- Clone the forked repo to your local machine
 - All instructions assume starting from the root of the repo

-## CI-CD

-This repo uses [GitHub Actions](/.github/workflows/dockerCI.yml) for Continuous Integration.

-- CI supports pushing to Azure Container Registry or DockerHub
-- The action is setup to execute on a PR or commit to ```master```
-  - The action does not run on commits to branches other than ```master```
-- The action always publishes an image with the ```:beta``` tag
-- If you tag the repo with a version i.e. ```v1.0.8``` the action will also
-  - Tag the image with ```:1.0.8```
-  - Tag the image with ```:stable```
-  - Note that the ```v``` is case sensitive (lower case)

-CD is supported via webhooks in Azure App Services connected to the ACR or DockerHub repository.

-### Pushing to Azure Container Registry

-In order to push to ACR, you must create a Service Principal that has push permissions to the ACR and set the following ```secrets``` in your GitHub repo:

-- Azure Login Information
-  - TENANT
-  - SERVICE_PRINCIPAL
-  - SERVICE_PRINCIPAL_SECRET

-- ACR Information
-  - ACR_REG
-  - ACR_REPO
-  - ACR_IMAGE

-### Pushing to DockerHub

-In order to push to DockerHub, you must set the following ```secrets``` in your GitHub repo:

-- DOCKER_REPO
-- DOCKER_USER
-- DOCKER_PAT
-  - Personal Access Token

-## Run the application locally
+## Run helium from bash

-- The application requires Key Vault and Cosmos DB to be setup per the Helium [readme](https://github.com/retaildevcrews/helium)
+- The application requires Key Vault and Cosmos DB to be setup per the Helium setup [instructions](https://github.com/retaildevcrews/helium)
 - You can run the application locally by using Azure CLI cached credentials

 ### Validate az CLI works